trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 # The Heap

+If the lifetime of some data needs to outlive a certain scope, it can not be placed on the stack.
+We need another construct: the heap.

-It's all in the name, the heap is just one big pile of memory for you to store stuff in, but what part of the heap is in use?
+It's all in the name, the heap is just one big pile of memory for you to store stuff in.
+But what part of the heap is in use?
 What part is available?

 * Data comes in all shapes and sizes
 * When a new piece of data comes in we need to find a place in the heap that